AJGaleana/MachineLearning/README.md

 # MachineLearning
-In this repository you can see some project using Machine LearningIn this repository you can see some project using Machine Learning
+In this repository you can see some project using Machine Learning